 In the South-West of the present-day USA, a long dry spell has had a disastrous impact upon the agricultural societies of the Hohokam and the Anasazi.
 Many farming villages have been abandoned and people have moved away from their historic homelands.

 Climate change may also have been responsible for changes in societies of the east.
-There has been a marked upswing in violence between communities, and urban centres such as Cahokia have been abandoned.
-Other centres continue in being, though none are on the same scale as before.
+There has been a marked upswing in violence between communities, and urban centers such as Cahokia have been abandoned.
+Other centers continue in being, though none are on the same scale as before.

-The previous two centuries have seen dramatic changes in the racial and cultural make-up of North American populations.
 In the south, Mexico and Central America have become part of the huge Spanish empire.
 Spanish explorers have ventured up into the southwest USA, followed by a handful of missionaries and traders.
 There has, however, been little by way of settlement in these arid regions.

 Much more recently, northern Europeans – mostly from the British Isles, but also some French, Swedes, Dutch and Germans – have established a string of colonies on the eastern seaboard of the present-day USA and Canada.
 Their populations are increasing rapidly, and soon more colonies will be founded.